east-sussex-county-council/Escc.Umbraco.UserAccessManager/Documentation/PageExpiry.md

-# Umbraco User Control API

-## Page Expiry Email System
+# Page expiry notifications

-A scheduled job that looks for pages that will expire within a set number of days, the number of days is set in `web.config` (`NoOfDaysFrom`).
+A scheduled job that looks for pages that will expire within a set number of days, the number of days is set in `web.config`  (see [Configuring the Umbraco User Access Manager](Configuration.md)).

 It is an API call with no user interface.
 The address is: